Tambua Regeneration Project

 Project Information:

-Tambua Regeneration Project is a Human-Induced Regeneration project located at Tambua Station, approximately 50km west of Cobar in NSW.
-It was registered in August 2015 and covers 57,460.55ha.
+Tambua Regeneration Project is a Human-Induced Regeneration (HIR) project located at Tambua Station, approximately 50km west of Cobar in western New South Wales.
+Registered in August 2015, the project spans a vast area of 57,460.55 hectares.

 Recommended Reading